- A. Definition

 A. Definition

-The thirty-fourth Rhino Charge is a fund-raising off-road event.
+The thirty-fifth Rhino Charge is a fund-raising off-road event.
 Competitors must visit several checkpoints while travelling the shortest possible distance across difficult, trackless terrain.
 Speed is not a necessity.

 The event is organised to raise funds to support the activities of the Rhino Ark Kenya Charitable Trust.